frappe/erpnext_documentation/user/manual/en/setting-up/data-privacy/personal-data-deletion.md

 4. Once the user clicks on the verification link.
 A confirmation message will be displayed.
     <img class="screenshot" alt="Confirmed Verification" src="{{docs_base_url}}/assets/img/setup/personal-data-deletion-request/confirmed-verification.png">

-### 2. How Deletion of users personal data works
+### 2. How deleting user's personal data works

 The request to delete data is recorded in the doctype "Personal Data Deletion Request".

 <img class="screenshot" alt="Personal Data Download Request Doctype" src="{{docs_base_url}}/assets/img/setup/personal-data-deletion-request/personal-data-deletion-request-doctype.png">

-This doctype maintains three states of status to complete the process of deletion of user data.
+This doctype maintains three states of status to complete the process of removal of user data.
 #### 1. Pending Verification
 This status indicates that the user has requested the deletion via the web-form.
 However, verification of this request is still pending.